 Subject to the authority of the Board of Trustees and oversight by the Adviser, the Sub-Adviser is responsible for management of the Fund's investment portfolio according to the Fund's investment objective, policies and restrictions.
-Pursuant to a sub-advisory agreement between the Adviser and the Sub-Adviser, the Sub-Adviser is entitled to receive an annual sub-advisory fee, paid by the Adviser for advisory services provided to the Fund, according to a formula.
+Pursuant to a Sub-Advisory Agreement between the Adviser and the Sub-Adviser, the Sub-Adviser is entitled to receive an annual sub-advisory fee, paid by the Adviser for advisory services provided to the Fund, according to a formula.
 In addition, the Adviser and Sub-Adviser each donate 10% of their respective fees to charity.

-Disclosure regarding the basis for the Board of Trustees' approval of the Investment-Sub-Advisory Agreement is available in the Fund's annual report to shareholders for the period ended September 30, 2016.
+Disclosure regarding the basis for the Board of Trustees' approval of the Investment Sub-Advisory Agreement is available in the Fund's annual report to shareholders for the fiscal year ended September 30, 2018.

+Portfolio Management.
 The following individuals are employed by the Sub-Adviser and are primarily responsible for the day-to-day management of the Fund's portfolio.

 Joseph Besecker.
 President and Portfolio Manager of the Sub-Adviser.
-Mr. Besecker is also Founder, Chairman, President and CEO of Emerald Asset Management, Inc. ("Emerald"), parent company to the Sub-Adviser.
+Mr. Besecker is also founder, chairman, president, and CEO of Emerald Asset Management, Inc. ("Emerald"), parent company to the Sub-Adviser.
 Mr. Besecker has led Emerald since 1991.
 Mr. Besecker has been a key investor and provided expertise to a number of early-stage venture capital projects.

 Joseph Witthohn.
 Vice President - Portfolio Manager for the Sub-Adviser.
 Mr. Witthohn has been with Emerald since 2012.
-Mr. Witthohn formerly was part of the Investment Strategy Group for Janney Montgomery Scott where he served as a Mutual Fund Analyst, ETF Analyst and Research Analyst.
+Mr. Witthohn formerly was part of the Investment Strategy Group for Janney Montgomery Scott where he served as a mutual fund analyst, ETF analyst, and research analyst.
 Mr. Witthohn holds the Chartered Financial Analyst designation, earned his Master of Science in Finance degree from Boston College's Carroll Graduate School of Management and his MBA from the University of New Hampshire's Whittemore School of Business and Economics.